3D Forest

 • Download Qt installer from https://www.qt.io/download

-• Clicked "Downloads for open source users" button in "Go open source"
+• Click the "Downloads for open source users" button under "Go open source"

-• Clicked "Download the Qt Online Installer" button in bottom section of the page "Looking for Qt binaries"
+• Click the "Download the Qt Online Installer" button in the bottom section of the "Looking for Qt binaries" page

-• Recommended download was "Qt Online Installer for Linux (64-bit)"
+• The recommended download is usually "Qt Online Installer for Linux (64-bit)"

 • Run the installer

-• Checked "make file executable" in file properties of downloaded file
+• You may need to check the "Make file executable" option in the file properties of the downloaded file

-• Entered Qt Account Email and Password, "Next"
+• Enter your Qt Account email and password, then click "Next"

-• "/home/user/Qt" is directory where Qt will be installed, default
+• "/home/user/Qt" is the default directory where Qt will be installed

-• Qt installation will use 5.74 GB of disk space
+• Qt 6.8.0 installation used 2.77 GB of disk space and took about 8 minutes

 Build 3D Forest